-Vertical placement is set in the Notation Options dialog.
+Vertical placement is set with the Lyric Position option in the Notation Options dialog.
 A setting of -10 puts the lyrics directly under the treble clef, higher values put them lower.

 Lyrics Event List

 You can edit the lyrics using an event list as well.
 This allows you to enter lyrics at any point, not just tied to a note.